emcode/basket-modeling-exercise/readme.md

       'DISCOUNT-01', // unique id of a discount algorithm 'C1', // targeted product code
        50, // percentage of a discount 0 -> 100
-       2, // how many products with given product code have to be added to the basket to activate this discount 1, // how many products with given product code should be affected by this discount )
+       2, // how many units with given product code have to be added to the basket to activate this discount 1, // how many units with given product code should be affected by this discount )
 ]);